Kong/kong/CONTRIBUTING.md

 The body of your commit message should contain a detailed description of your changes.
-Ideally, if the change is significant, you should explain its motivation, the chosen implementation, and justify it.
+Ideally, if the change is significant, you should explain its motivation, and the chosen implementation, and justify it.

 As previously mentioned, lines in the commit messages should not exceed 72 characters.